The Foundations of Wrestling

 After a successful High School Wrestling Career, Gary continued his passion for wrestling for a Div III Powerhouse at the College of New Jersey.
 Wrestling under David Isenhower, one of Americas most winningest coaches of any sport at the NCAA level, Gary learned how to be part of a wrestling program and competed at the highest level in the USA.
 While wrestling at the College of New Jersey, Gary placed top 8 in the nation and helped his team to a top 10 placing 4 years in a row.

-Due to injury Gary’s competitive career turned to teaching/coaching wrestling at a high school level in the USA before moving to Australia and coaching in Sydney gyms for the past 4 years including Langes, VT1, and the UFC gym in Alexandria.
-In the USA gary has wrestled alongside Olympic wrestler Jordan Buroughs and competed against some of MMAs and the UFCs best such as Frank Edgar, Kurt Pellegrino, and Nick Catone.
-And here in Australi,a he has coached Australia's top MMA and UFC fighters.
+Gary’s competitive career turned to teaching/coaching wrestling at a high school level in the USA before moving to Australia and coaching in Sydney gyms for the past 4 years including Langes MMA, VT1 Academy, and the UFC gym in Alexandria where he has coached some of Australia's top grapplers, MMA and UFC fighters.

 Gary’s competitive experience and coaching knowledge places him in the elite of wrestling coaches here in Australia, but what sets him apart is his passion and drive to cultivate a wrestling culture in the community and nation.